aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 Coroutine builders can only be invoked inside a scope.

+- `launch`: launches coroutines that execute asynchronously, and jump execution to other coroutines when a `suspend` function is invoked somewhere in the launched coroutine body.
+	- **use case**: when you want to perform async work but you don't need to return value
+- `async`: launches coroutine that immediately return `Deferrable` instances so you can access the return value of a coroutine
+	- **use case**: when you want to retrieve a value from an async I/O process.

 #### `launch`

 The `launch` coroutine builder starts a coroutine and returns a `Job` instance: